archana2420/Advanced-Blog-App/README.md

 ## Home Page (root url)

-->List of Blogs are displayed
+->List of Blogs are displayed  (paginated list of blogs)

 ->Each Blog when clicked routes to its entire content page